remla25-team17/operation/README.md

 - We use AI for understanding various concepts that we have been working on, especially helping us understand the root cause of some issues.
 - We used AI to debug step 18 in `provisioning/node.yml`.
 If this was run on two nodes the second would give an error.
 The task was missing `run_once: true`.
 - We used AI to debug why the app from the helm chart was not connecting to the model-service and it suggested to change some ports to 80
+- We used AI to assist in improving the writing of `docs/continuous-experimentation.md`.